Hair Straightener Uterine Cancer Lawsuit (May 2023 Update)

 Hair products, like other cosmetics and household products, should meet rigorous safety standards.
 Consumers should expect their personal care products to be safe for use without danger to their health.
 However, the FDA does not regulate the cosmetics industry.
 The presence of cancer-causing (carcinogenic) chemicals can be grounds for filing a product liability lawsuit to seek compensation for damages suffered as a result of negligence.

-We believe hair straightener manufacturers such as L'Oreal were negligent in using phthalates, an endocrine-disrupting chemical that has been causally related to cancers of the female reproductive system.
+We believe L'Oreal was negligent in using phthalates, an endocrine-disrupting chemical that has been causally related to cancers of the female reproductive system.
 Phthalates have been linked to uterine cancer and ovarian cancer.
 We suspect they potentially play a large role in the creation of uterine fibroids as well.
 A recent study links uterine fibroid growth to phthalates.
 Uterine fibroids may result in a hysterectomy that renders a woman permanently infertile.

 Dolman Law Group is a nationally recognized and award-winning law firm that has assisted many clients with mass torts, catastrophic injury, and product liability lawsuits ranging from consumer goods to defective drugs.
 We are at the forefront of the hair straightener uterine cancer lawsuit.
 Contact our hair straightener lawsuit attorneys about the possibility of taking legal action if you have developed uterine cancer, ovarian cancer, or uterine fibroids requiring a hysterectomy due to the regular use of hair straightening products.